tohenk/b860hv5-os10-root/README.md

 Restart your device, after that you can customize the device as you need.
 To access adb from outside the device you may need install ADB over Ethernet app.

+## TWRP Recovery

+Access to TWRP recovery is possible only using shell.
+Install a terminal emulator app or use adb shell and issue `reboot recovery`.
+You may need to be root to do that.
+System partition of Android 10 is read only, for now TWRP can only mounts the partition as read only.
+So, no write yet.